nathanin/caffe-segnet-crf/README.md

 # Caffe SegNet and CRFasRNN merger

 ### Notes
 Work in progress.
 This development is for research purposes only.
-See our publications:
-* I'd put pubs here- IF I HAD ANY
+See publications of the original authors below.

+#### What I did:
+Next to nothing; I combined two great `caffe` branches into one and updated one layer to use cuDNN 5.1; I exposed the solver update operation in pycaffe.

 System information: